solaris-games/solaris-command/docs/game-design-document.md

 ## 7. Win Conditions
 To win the game, players must earn Victory Points (VPs) which are earned by controlling planets.
-VPs are awarded at the end of each cycle and the first player to reach X VPs will win the game.
+VPs are awarded at the end of each cycle and the first player to reach a certain number of VPs will win the game.